Step 3: Displaying Tank State by Subscribing to JointState Topics¶

 }

-The configure function is called when a controller is introduced into the project and associated with the target body item.
-When controlling a robot during simulation, initialization is done with the “initialize” function, but in this case, instead, we will directly update the state of the model that is loaded as a body item.
-The initialization for this can be done with the configure function.
+The configure function is called when a controller is introduced to the project and associated with a target body item.
+When controlling robots during simulation, initialization uses the initialize function.
+However, here we directly update the state of a model loaded as a body item, and this initialization can be performed in the configure function.

 bodyItem = static_cast<BodyItem*>(config->bodyItem());